- Departments M - Z

 The section coordinates the Greenwich Juvenile Review Board (JRB), a restorative justice diversionary program.
 The JRB diverts juvenile offenders from the Juvenile Court System into a community-based provider network managed by the Town of Greenwich Department of Human Services and Kids in Crisis (KIC).
 The network provides juveniles counseling, therapy, and community service to curb delinquency recidivism and teach accountability.
 The JRB currently has a high completion rate of over 90%.

 Another diversionary program is the Inter-Agency Team.
-While the JRB will focus on incidents after a crime or delinquent act occurred, the Inter-Agency Team focuses on non-delinquent incidents to provide services to children and families to prevent worrisome behaviors from developing into criminal incidents.
+While the JRB will focus on incidents after a crime or delinquent act occurred, the Inter-Agency Team focuses on non-delinquent incidents to provide services to children and families to prevent problematic behaviors from developing into criminal incidents.

 Other Community Programs